Dubrovnik: Important monuments

 The 31 m Dubrovnik Bell Tower, built in 1444, is one of the symbols of the free city state of Ragusa.
 It was built by the local architects Grubačević, Utišenović and Radončić.
 It was rebuilt in 1929 as it had lost its stability through an earthquake and was in danger of falling.
 The brass face of the clock shows the phases of the moon.
 Two human figures strike the bell every hour.
 The tower stands next to the House of the Main Guard, also built in Gothic style.
 It was the residence of the admiral, commander-in-chief of the army.
 The Baroque portal was built between 1706 and 1708 by the Venetian architect Marino Gropelli (who also built St Blaise's church).

 In 1418, the Republic of Ragusa, as Dubrovnik was then named, erected a statue of Roland (Ital.
 Orlando) as a symbol of loyalty to Sigismund of Luxembourg (1368–1437), King of Hungary and Croatia (as of 1387), Prince-Elector of Brandenburg (between 1378 and 1388 and again between 1411 and 1415), German King (as of 1411), King of Bohemia (as of 1419) and Emperor of the Holy Roman Empire (as of 1433), who helped by a successful war alliance against Venice to retain Ragusa's independence.
 It stands in the middle of Luža Square.
 Roland statues were typical symbols of city autonomy or independence, often erected under Sigismund in his Electorate of Brandenburg.
 In 1419 the sculptor Bonino of Milano, with the help of local craftsmen, replaced the first Roland with the present Gothic statue.
 Its forearm was for a long time the unit of measure in Dubrovnik: one ell of Dubrovnik is equal to 51.2 cm.

 Walls of Dubrovnik

-A feature of Dubrovnik is its walls (1.3 million visitors in 2018), which run almost 2 km around the city.
+A feature of Dubrovnik is its walls which run almost 2 km around the city.
 The walls are 4 to 6 m thick on the landward side but are much thinner on the seaward side.
-The system of turrets and towers were intended to protect the vulnerable city.
+The system of turrets and towers was intended to protect the vulnerable city.
 The walls of Dubrovnik have also been a popular filming location for the fictional city of King's Landing in the HBO television series, Game of Thrones.

+The walls have been visited by 1.3 million people in 2018.

 Demographics

-The total population of the city is 42,615 (census 2011), in the following settlements:
+The total population of the city is 41,562 (census 2021), in the following settlements: